SpencerCDixon/imagery-frontend/README.md

 forcing a re-render.
 By creating specific handlers for each callback they will be the same function and our === will pass so the Toggle's won't need to re-render.
-Again, this is over optimized since this is such a small app and React will render things fine, but still think it's important to point out important concepts that should be followed on an app at scale.
+Again, this is over optimized since this is such a small app and React will render things fine, but I still think it's important to point out concepts that should be followed on an app at scale.

 ## Import Conventions
 I tend to use a few import conventions to make life easier in development.